-A Radon test is the only way to know with any certainty whether your indoor air contains high levels of this dangerous gas.
-Radon is a leading cause of lung cancer, which is why it is important to know when it is present.
+A Radon test is the only way to know with any certainty whether indoor air harbors high levels of this dangerous gas.
+Radon is a leading cause of lung cancer, second only to smoking, which is why it is important to know when it is present.
 Radon is odorless, colorless, and tasteless, which is why it is important to have indoor environments tested to determine how much of it is present.

 Testing is accomplished in both chemical and digital processes, with a range of time frames, results, and costs.
-It can be performed with a simple, do-it-yourself test kit or by calling a professional.
+It can be performed with a simple, do-it-yourself kit.
+It can also be performed by a professional team called to the site.
 A third option, the most recent development and one that homeowners are turning to in increasing numbers, is the digital test kit.

 Charcoal test kits are single use, as are the professional testing sessions.
-Buy the kit or pay a professional, and you get your results in anywhere from 2 to 90 days.
+Buy the kit or pay the team, and you get your results in anywhere from 2 to 90 days.
 Long-term tests prove more accurate.
 Charcoal test kits are designed to test only in the spot where placed during testing.
 Professional testing is done only where directed.

-Step 1: Once you have chosen a digital testing unit you’ll need to power it up.
+Once you have chosen a digital testing unit you’ll need to power it up.
 If you’ve chosen a plug-in model, you’ll need to locate the power source.
 For a battery operated model, just pop in the batteries, hit reset, and you’re ready to go.
-To install the Airthings Wave, for example, simply download the Airthings Wave App, pull the battery tab, mount it to the wall or ceiling, and follow the simple instructions in the app to register your device.
+To install the Wave just download the Airthings App, pull the battery tab, mount it to the wall or ceiling, and follow the simple instructions in the app to register your device.

-Step 2: Place the unit in the room that you spend the most time in.
+Place the unit in the room that you spend the most time in.
 Basements and lower floors tend to have higher levels than upper floors.
 Place the unit at breathing height.
-Placement should avoid direct sunlight and high humidity, and should be at least 50 cm above the floor and 150 cm from any doors, windows, or ventilation.
+Placement should avoid direct sunlight and high humidity, and should be at least 50 cm above the floor, 25 cm from the nearest wall, and 150 cm from any doors, windows, or ventilation.
 Some units require face up placement in a horizontal position in order to properly calibrate.

 The World Health Organization has set an action level at 100 Bq/m3, above which remediation to lower Radon levels should take place.
-And as of 2018, according to the Basic Saftey Standards from WHO, all participating countries should have a plan of action to take care of radon in homes, offices and buildings.
 Countries around the world that use the metric system have adopted the same system, measuring in Becquerels per cubic meter, but may have differing action levels.
-England specifies 400 Bq/m3 for workplaces, 200 for dwellings, and Italy is at 500 Bq/m3 for workplaces, and in agreement with WHO for dwellings, but both are currently under revision.
+England specifies 400 Bq/m3for workplaces, 200 for dwellings, and Italy is at 500 Bq/m3 for workplaces, and in agreement with WHO for dwellings, but both are currently under revision.
 Germany suggests a voluntary action level at 100 Bq/m3 for dwellings.

 In the United States, a level of 4 pCi/L is the action level set by the Environmental Protection Agency.
 With one pCi/L, or picocurie per liter, equal to thirty-seven Bq/m3, the USEPA action level proves more lenient than that specified by WHO.